EdgeFirstAI/documentation/docs/studio/user/organization.md

 ## Image Limit

 Under "Security", you can set a warning if the number of images in your organization exceeds the limit specified.
 The storage of images costs credits and increasing volumes of images will incur more costs.
 This feature was added to provide warnings that the amount of images stored has exceeded the limit you've specified.
-You can find more information under[Billing Information](billing.md).
+You can find more information under [Billing Information](billing.md).

 You can set the image limit warning as shown below.
-Once the value has been set, go ahead and click apply to set the limit.
+Once the value has been set, go ahead and click "Apply" to set the limit.
 Otherwise, you can click on "Cancel" to abort changes.

 <figure markdown="span">
 ![Set Image Limit](../assets/user/set-image-limit.jpg){ align=center }